y2bd/CSE125Blog/README.md

 # daryl
-Daryl is a performant and opinionated [Jekyll](http://jekyllrb.com) theme.
-It aims to be simply designed, single-column and above-all, highly-readable.
+Daryl is a performant and responsive [Jekyll](http://jekyllrb.com) theme.
+It aims to be simply designed and above-all, highly-readable.
 The name of this theme is from [Daryl Dixon](http://walkingdead.wikia.com/wiki/Daryl_Dixon_(TV_Series)), of the Walking Dead.
 This is a screenshot of the Daryl theme as it stands now:
 ![Daryl screenshot](https://github.com/andrewcodes/daryl/blob/master/daryl-dev-screenshot.png)

 It's not ready for release yet, but is actively being developed.

 ## What this theme will be: